 The event opened with 4 x F15J’s performing a ‘missing man’ formation, honouring fallen Japanese servicemen.
 This was swiftly followed by a multi-formation flypast by aircraft from each of the services, starting with the JGDSF helicopter contingent.
 This was followed by the JMSDF participation, which included with helicopters and fixed wing assets, with the last set of formations being those of the JASDF.

 Unfortunately, the weather did not play ball just at the time of these interesting formations, with the cloud cover dropping and visibility being reduced significantly.
-In fact the weather did not really improve all day and by late afternoon we had been subject to everything except thunder and lightning or snow!
+In fact the weather did not really improve all day and by late afternoon we had been subject to everything except thunder and lightning or cheap omega replica snow!
 We did get the benefit of some breaks in the cloud at various times during the display.

 The review continued with mock airfield attacks by F15J’s, F-4’s and F-2’s, followed by The Blue Impulse display team who were able to complete what appeared to be a fairly full routine.